 But wait, what’s this?
 A message pops up that someone’s already filed your taxes!?
 For too many Americans - especially late filers - this bit of bad news may be a reality this tax season.

 In 2016, the IRS reported 787,000 confirmed cases of fraudulent tax filings, aka a fraudster filing taxes using someone else’s identity.
 The payout of these phony filings?
 More than $4 billion in potentially fraudulent returns.

-While the IRS does have security measures in place to help verify the accuracy of filers’ tax returns and the validity of Social Security numbers, some fraudulent filings are bound to get through this year.
+While the IRS does have security measures in place to help verify the accuracy of filers’ tax returns and the validity of Social Security numbers, some fraudulent filings are bound to get through.
 So what should you do if you’re one of the unlucky individuals?

 Notify the IRS immediately.

-- If you received a notice while filing online, visit the IRS’s dedicated Taxpayer Guide to Identity Theft page for the most up-to-date instructions.
-As of the writing of this blog post, the IRS was asking individuals who suspected their taxes may have been fraudulently filed to complete the IRS Form 14039, Identity Theft Affidavit, attach the form to your tax return and submit the filing by mail.
+If you received a notice while filing online, visit the IRS’s dedicated Taxpayer Guide to Identity Theft page for the most up-to-date instructions.
+As of the writing of this blog post, the IRS was asking individuals who suspected their taxes may have been fraudulently filed to complete the IRS Form 14039, Identity Theft Affidavit.
+If this applies to you, then attach the form to your tax return and submit the filing by mail.

 File a compliant with the Federal Trade Commission.